Loss of retirement income fund

 4.3.
 Mandate & Authority of the Investment Managers

-IMCO shall have full authority, acting as a “prudent person” within the provisions of this SIPP and such additional restrictions as are contained in the Investment Management Agreement between WSIB and IMCO for the Fund (“IMA”), to manage all aspects of the investments of the Fund or the applicable Investment Holding Vehicle or portions thereof.
+IMCO shall have full authority, acting as a “prudent person” within the provisions of this SIPP and such additional restrictions as are contained in the Investment Management Agreement between the WSIB and IMCO for the Fund (“IMA”), to manage all aspects of the investments of the Fund or the applicable Investment Holding Vehicle or portions thereof.

 4.4.
 Review of the SIPP

-5. Fund Objectives
+5. Fund Objectives and Return Expectations

 5.1.
-Investment Return Objective
+Investment Objective

-a.
-Total Return: The long-term investment return objective is to earn an average of at least 5.25% per annum (excluding the LRI 60-65 Cash).
-This objective is net of investment- related expenses, including investment management fees.
-For these purposes, “long term” is deemed to be rolling fifteen-year periods.
-Given market volatility levels, as of June 30, 2023, the Fund’s realized rate of return is expected to range between 4.3% and 7.4% annualized over 15 years, 50% of the time.
+Given market volatility levels and capital market assumptions, as of June 30, 2025, the Fund’s realized rate of return is expected to range between 4.6% and 7.9% annualized over 15 years, 50% of the time.
 Over shorter periods, the Fund’s realized rate of return may be significantly above or below this range.
-Over one-year, the Fund’s realized rate of return is expected to range between -2.2% and 9.3%, 50% of the time.
+As an example, over one-year, the Fund’s realized rate of return is expected to range between -0.4% and 11.2%, 50% of the time.

 6. Investment Categories